 Many of the signs and symptoms of car sickness are the same as travel anxiety, so it can be tough to determine exactly which one your dog is experiencing.
 Plus, some dogs are unlucky enough to be dealing with both.
-After all, if your dog feels sick every time they ride in the car, it’s certainly likely (and understandable) that they’d also be anxious about going for car rides and that their anxiety about car rides would increase with each ride.

 - Hunched back or other changed body posture